rlongland/RatesMC/README.md

   Plots the integrands for broad resonances.
 Be sure to adjust the temperature you're looking for at the top of the code
 * **PlotSFactor.R**
   Plots the astrophysical s-factor for all resonances.
-This is a by-product of the integration routines and therefore depends on what temperature you set.
-Will be updated one day
+This has now been updated from the previous version to work well!
 * **PlotPanel6.R**
   Plots the reaction rate probability density distribution for 6 useful temperatures